bassam2080/devops-writ1-app/README.md

 This app is a car park system, where users can enter license plate registrations as well as editing present data.
-Having been used for a previous module, it will be upgraded to use an sql database rather than a csv file.